 - Start newly prescribed medications/supplements

 - Be ready to use cold therapies

-- Plan for ergonomic sitting
+- Plan for ergonomic seating

-- Install railings
+- Install grab bars and railings

-- Learn to use walking aids
+- Arrange for walking aids

-- Invest in reaching aids
+- Invest in long-handled shoe-horn

 - Rearrange commonly used items